 Declining trust is an issue across the board for NGOs, government, media, and businesses, according to the 2017 Edelman Trust Barometer.
 While your organization individually may have done nothing to merit distrust, it’s every organization’s job to do everything possible to strengthen customer trust.

 If you’re collecting payments on the internet, whether it’s a donation or a subscription service, make sure your users have no reason to worry about security.
-That means using secure payment connectors and choosing vendors that prioritize security (like FormAssembly’s PCI DSS Level 1 Certified Compliance Cloud plan).
+That means using secure payment connectors and choosing vendors that prioritize security (like FormAssembly’s PCI DSS Level 1 Certified data collection platform).